Kettle of Fish is Sarasota Herald Reader’s Poll winner “Favorite Band” for 2020, 2018, 2017, 2016.

 Kettle has been led by singer and principal songwriter Dana Lawrence since its inception in 2001.
-Current members include Greg Poulos on guitar (formerly with the Freddie King Band, the Venturas, Rock Bottom).
-Rob McDowell on bass has performed and recorded with a numerous list of artists and bands in the Tampa Bay Area since the 1980’s.
-Rob has also toured and played shows with international and national artists Peter White, Craig Chaquico, Fourplay, Paul “Shilts" Weimar and many more.
-Rick Andre on drums (has toured with the Platters, Ben E King, Chuck Berry).
+Current members include Greg Poulos returning on guitar (formerly with the Freddie King Band, the Venturas, Rock Bottom).
+Chris Guertin returns to bass duties and vocals after a hiatus.
+Guertin was a member of the Big Kahuna Band and Musical Director on Princess Cruises.
+Pat McDonald on drums (toured with Charlie Daniels for 20 years).
 Robin Swenson on keys (Four Seasons, Aretha Franklin).
-Other honorary members include Thorson Moore, the rising star Kevin Miller on guitar, Garrett Dawson on drums/percussion, Andy Wallace or Matthew Frost on keys (when available), Jimmie Fadden (nitty Gritty Dirt Band) on drums and harmonicas and other friends of the road.
+Other honorary members include Thorson Moore, Kevin Miller, Bob Dielman and Lei Stanhope on guitars, Garrett Dawson on drums/percussion, Andy Wallace or Matthew Frost on keys, Jimmie Fadden (Nitty Gritty Dirt Band) on drums and harmonicas and other friends from the road.

-Special events have included headlining the GABBA Festival at the great Cox Capital Theater in Macon, Georgia, headlining the Myakka River Blues Fest, Wanee Fest in Live Oak, Sarasota Blues Fest, Venice Blues Fest, Suncoast Blues Fest, Gulfcoast Rhythm & Ribfest, Bradenton Blues Fest and numerous regional festivals.
+Special events have included headlining the GABBA Festival at the great Cox Capital Theater in Macon, Georgia, headlining the Myakka River Blues Fest (twice), Wanee Fest in Live Oak, Sarasota Blues Fest, Venice Blues Fest, Suncoast Blues Fest, Gulfcoast Rhythm & Ribfest, Bradenton Blues Fest and numerous regional festivals.

 Kettle of Fish members also have a side project doing the music of Tom Petty.
 FreeFallin Florida has headlined and played several Seafood Festivals in Southwest Florida. facebook.com/freefallinflorida